Updated: Dec 17, 2019

 Next, I recommend repeating an affirmation to help you let go of your worry.
 For example:

+I also recommend the book, Don't Sweat The Small Stuff And It's All Small Stuff by Dr. Richard Carlson.
+It is a wonderful book to pick up if you need help getting out of unnecessary stress.
 Remember, we have the ability rewire our brains to be more relaxed, we just have to focus more on creating new healthy habits than we do on worrying about our old unhealthy ones.
 Each day you can learn to focus more on what matters, you just have to set that intention and practice.
 If this is something you struggle with, set that intention today!

 If you can relate to this, I would love to hear about your experience.
 Leave a message in the comments!